Shopping

 There's nothing like a duvet day in the depths of winter.
 When you sleep with the best warm comforter, you can cuddle up without worrying about lumps, bumps, or cold patches.
 A quality comforter will be breathable, too, wicking away moisture to keep you just the right side of warm and dry.

 There are down duvets, filled with real duck and goose feathers, as well as down alternative comforters to suit sensitive sleepers and vegan shoppers.
-Premium duvets tend to come with a premium price tag, though some of the best warm comforters come in well under budget.
-There are so many kinds of comforter, sold at so many specialist sleep stores, that it can be difficult to know where to start.
+'Down alternative' is a catch-all term that encompasses wool, silk, bamboo, and thermoregulating fibers.
+In short, there are so many kinds of comforters that it can be difficult to know where to start.

 That's where I come in.
 As H&G's resident sleep writer, I lead a team of expert testers.
-Together, we've slept under some of the best duvet inserts money can buy.
-We've already crowned the best cooling comforter for hot sleepers.
-Now, it's time to find an ultra-warm insert to suit cold sleepers and cooler climes.
+Together, we've slept under some of the best comforters money can buy.
+We've already crowned the best cooling comforter for hot sleepers, and now it's time to find an ultra-warm insert for winter weather.

 You can trust Homes & Gardens.
 Our expert reviewers spend hours testing and comparing the latest products, helping you choose the best for you.
 Find out more about how we test.